 In fact over 50 miles long.

-Dominated in the north by the Black Cuillins,
+Skye is dominated in the north by the Black Cuillins,

 adding yet more to the mystery that is Skye.